xiaonia/kotlin-web-site/pages/docs/reference/properties.md

 ```
 </div>

-If you need to change the visibility of an accessor or to annotate it, but don't need to change the default implementation,
+<span style="color:red;">If you need to change the visibility of an accessor or to annotate it, but don't need to change the default implementation,
-you can define the accessor without defining its body:
+you can define the accessor without defining its body:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only auto-indent="false">